‘Why can’t we catch him?!’: Family of victim of DC escapee expresses frustration that search isn’t over - WTOP News

 “I mean, $30,000 … that can take you a long way.
 Why don’t you want just to turn him in and get a piece of scum off the street?”
 Jackson said.

-D.C. police spokesperson Hugh Carew in an email to WTOP said the search for Haynes remains a “top priority” for the department.
+D.C. police spokesman Hugh Carew in an email to WTOP said the search for Haynes remains a “top priority” for the department.

 “The search remains active and ongoing and MPD is working closely with our local and federal partners to ensure that Haynes is brought to justice,” Carew said.